How to register a new PhD course

 Please see the quick guide to course base approval flow for further details about the publication of courses in the course base.

-PhD specialized courses
+Approval of specialized courses

 Evaluation and reporting of results